 House Bill 4159 would serve as a rational expansion of South Carolina's telehealth policy in several ways.
+In particular, HB4159 establishes a much-needed comprehensive telehealth framework across healthcare professions in South Carolina.
 Among other provisions, the bill would permit providers to prescribe Schedule II and III controlled substances for the purposes of critical medication-assisted treatment without receiving individual clearance from the South Carolina Board of Medical Examiners, remove outdated requirements around prescribing non-controlled substances, and allow South Carolina patients to receive follow-up care from out of state practitioners without those providers being licensed in South Carolina.